 Today the focus of education has shifted to eLearning.
 Students can learn at their own pace with mobile phones and the various feature-oriented applications.
 They have more time to understand traditional school subjects.
 The use of mobile phone apps helps to make learning fun and more engaging for them.

 A question some teachers often ask is, “how can we get the teachers in our building to use mobile phones as a learning tool?”
-Today’s teachers have many other questions and concerns when it comes to integrating modern mobile phone technology into the educational process.
 Teachers want their students to do well with their studies.
 They are frustrated when mobile phones become a distraction during the instructional day.
 Teachers want answers as to how to best integrate mobile technology in the classroom to help students learn.
-Teachers can find many answers to these concerns by reading the content posted in the links below.

-Define Social Networking discusses how various groups use mobile phone technology.
 Mobile phones can also be incorporated into special occasions.
 More information about this is found in the Holiday Celebration Ideas section.
-Information about how the idea for this Mobile Phones Research evolved is presented in About Mobile Phones Research.

 Discover more about the creator of mobile phones research in mobile phone definition.